Renumelb/Homework11/README.md

 # Resampling
 Run a simple logistic regression.
 Then perform following calculations to answer the below questions:
-Oversample the data using the Naive Random Oversampler and SMOTE algorithms.
+- Oversample the data using the Naive Random Oversampler and SMOTE algorithms.
-Undersample the data using the Cluster Centroids algorithm.
+- Undersample the data using the Cluster Centroids algorithm.
-Over- and undersample using a combination SMOTEENN algorithm
+- Over and undersample using a combination SMOTEENN algorithm

 ## Which model had the best balanced accuracy score?